Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

-At the presence of uncertainties the coverage of the intervals obtained by $CL_s$-like methods is not guaranteed ``by construction'' for any methods of taking this uncertainty into account and it has to be tested numerically.
+In the presence of uncertainties the frequentist coverage of intervals obtained by the frequentist likelihood ratio methods is not guaranteed ``by construction'' for any methods of taking this uncertainty into account and it has to be tested numerically.
+As usually, ignoring uncertainties and using $a_i = n_{ai}$, $b_i = n_{bi}$ does not work well.